HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-29][Died] https://github.com/jauhien/iron-kaleidoscope - LLVM tutorial in Rust language
 [2019-10-29][Active] https://github.com/saschagrunert/kubeflow-data-science-on-steroids - The blog post about Kubeflow, including all materials
 [2019-10-29][Active] https://github.com/kelseyhightower/kubernetes-the-hard-way - Bootstrap Kubernetes the hard way on Google Cloud Platform.
 No scripts
+[2019-10-30][Active] https://github.com/rShetty/awesome-podcasts - awesome blogs, not limited to rust.
+[2019-10-30][Active] https://docs.rust-embedded.org/embedonomicon/ - The embedonomicon walks you through the process of creating a #![no_std] application from scratch and through the iterative process of building architecture-specific functionality for Cortex-M microcontrollers, specified, cortex-m-rt, msp430-rt and riscv-rt.

 Others:
 http://acm.timus.ru/help.aspx?topic=rust